-As a purchaser, you will be compelled to pay the debts of the developer, if he is in default of paying its construction creditors?
-If so, how will the amounts claimed be allocated between the co-owners?
-And what happens if they refuse to pay?
+As a buyer, will you be required to pay the developer's debts if it defaults on its construction creditors?
+If so, will the amounts claimed be distributed among all co-owners?
+And what will happen if they refuse to pay?

-What is a legal hypothec of construction?
+What is a legal construction hypothec?

 A strict procedure

-The division of the legal hypothec
+Splitting the legal hypothec

 A formidable risk